Continual Robot Skill and Task Learning via Dialogue: Introduction

 \section{Introduction}

 \citeauthor{Chai2019TeachingRN}\citeyear{Chai2019TeachingRN} define natural interaction as an interaction between a human and a robot that resembles the way of natural communication between human beings such as dialogues, gestures, etc. without requiring the human to have prior expertise in robotics.
 The capability of learning tasks and acquiring new skills from natural interactions is desirable for robots as they need to perform unique tasks for different users.
 One direction of this interaction channel is well studied as instruction following~\cite{ahn2022i, brohan2023rt1, brohan2023rt2}, where the robot performs the tasks requested by the human via natural language.
-Our work focuses on the other side of this communication channel, where the robot starts the conversation with human when it needs their help.
-This reverse direction of communication plays an important role for robots to learn with non-expert human users as it enables robots to convey their lack of task knowledge to perform tasks in a way that non-expert users can understand.
-Furthermore, our framework can leverage the feedback from users and learn to perform the task.
+Our work focuses on the other side of this communication channel, where the robot starts the conversation with human when it needs help to learn a skill the robot does not know yet.
+Furthermore, our work pushes the boundary of continual learning by introducing a novel visuo-motor policy that continually learns novel skills with as few as three demonstrations.

 Human-Robot interaction via language is a well studied problem~\cite{Chai2019TeachingRN, brohan2023rt1, brohan2023rt2, gu2024interactive}.
-Robot agents have been able to interpret language instructions from the human users, and perform visual-motor policies to complete tasks~\cite{ahn2022i, brohan2023rt1, brohan2023rt2}.
-These methods rely on the emergent behaviors of large models, and do not continually learn new skills or add to their task or skill knowledge.
-To address this issue, some works have proposed life-long learning for robot agents~\cite{thrun1995lifelong, lesort2020continual, gu2024interactive, wan2024lotus}.
-Some recent works learn neural visuo-motor skills in a continual setting~\cite{wan2024lotus,xu2023xskill,liu2024tail}.
-However, these approaches are passive and do not query the user for novel skills that the agent might need to complete given tasks.
+Instruction following is the most common approach in task specification and robot execution~\cite{ahn2022i, brohan2023rt1, brohan2023rt2}.
+These methods generally rely on the emergent behaviors of large models, and do not continually learn novel skills.
+To address this issue, some works have proposed continual learning for robot agents~\cite{thrun1995lifelong, lesort2020continual, gu2024interactive, wan2024lotus}.
+There is plenty of recent work that learn visuo-motor skills in a continual setting~\cite{wan2024lotus,xu2023xskill,liu2024tail} as a passive skill discovery problem without user queries.
+Other simulation-based approaches introduce robot agents that can understand dialog and take discrete actions~\cite{padmakumar2021teachtaskdrivenembodiedagents}.
+The closest work to us in the human-robot interaction setting is a dialog-based skill teaching pipeline which does not learn end-to-end visuo-motor skills~\cite{grannen2024vocalsandboxcontinuallearning}.
+Moreover, we demonstrate sample efficiency compared to SOTA continual robot learning baseline~\cite{liu2024tail} across multiple simulation benchmarks.